-||2850 euros per person
+||3660 euros per person

 |Sacred Sites Single Supplement

-Accommodations: 3-4 star hotels, primarily family owned and operated, ranging from boutique hotels to seaside upscale hotels.
+10 nights accommodations: 3-4 star hotels, primarily family owned and operated, ranging from boutique hotels to seaside upscale hotels.
 Tasteful, clean, air-conditioned, private bath, abundant hospitality, comfort.
 All accommodations are standard doubles with option for upgrade.
 All accommodations serve breakfast, usually buffet style.
 Tour prices are based on double occupancy

-Bikes: Specialized road bike or hybrid bike.
-Triple chain ring, 27 gears.
-Road bike has carbon fiber fork.
-Hybrids have front suspension.
-E-bike available as an upgrade on request.
+Bikes: Specialized road bike.
+Triple chain ring, 27 gears, carbon fiber fork.
+Carbon Tarmac bikes are available as an upgrade for 70 euros a day.
+Electric bikes are available as an upgrade for 50 euros a day.
 Regular pedals or toe clips on request.
 You are welcome to bring your own clip-in pedals and shoes.
-See Our Bikes and Gear
+See Our Bikes and Our Gear

 Bike gear: helmet, water bottles, handlebar pouch, odometer

 Support vehicle: “Sag wagon” with bilingual driver who is also a bike mechanic.
-Vehicle carries spare parts, floor pump, ice cooler, water, nutritious snacks, bike tools, first aid kit, day packs, luggage and gives you a lift if you get tired.
+Vehicle carries spare parts, floor pump, ice cooler, water, nutritious snacks, bike tools, first aid kit, day packs, luggage and gives you a lift if you get tired

-All Meals: Breakfasts are included at each hotel.
-Lunches — you choose from the menu.
-Dinners are generally at trusted establishments within walking distance of the hotel.
-Dinner consists of 2-3 appetizers and salad chosen by us and shared by the group.
+- 10 dinners consisting of 2-3 appetizers and salad chosen by us and shared by the group.
 You are offered an entrée choice, usually a meat, fish or vegetarian dish.
-Dessert, house wine, water or beverage
+Dessert, house wine or beer, water or beverage

 CycleGreece jersey: short sleeved, rear pockets, locally made